Books Set in Iowa, Kansas, Kentucky, Missouri, and Nebraska

 In 2019, a Smithsonian scientist from Australia and a Nigerian-American art historian unexpectedly connect through a common interest in the painting as they look for clues to the origin.

-The impoverished residents of Troublesome Creek struggle for nearly everything, but thanks to Roosevelt's Kentucky Pack Horse Library Project, they don't lack access to books.
+The impoverished residents of Troublesome Creek struggle for nearly everything, but thanks to Roosevelt’s Kentucky Pack Horse Library Project, they aren’t lacking books.

-Book woman Cussy Mary Carter is not only Troublesome Creek's traveling librarian, she's also the last living female of the rare Blue People ancestry.
-But not everyone approves of Cussy's family or the government Library Project.
+Book woman Cussy Mary Carter is not only Troublesome Creek’s own traveling library but also the last living female of the rare Blue People ancestry.
+But not everyone approves of Cussy’s family or the government Library Project.
 Cussy wants to bring the joy of books to the hill folks, but she has to confront prejudice and suspicion as old as the Appalachians.

 Author Kim Michele Richardson was born and raised in Kentucky.
 She lived her first decade in a rural orphanage and spent her teen years in poverty, often enduring homelessness.
 She wrote about these experiences in her memoir, The Unbreakable Child (and donates all of her earnings from that book to the underserved).
-This memoir is available with Kindle Unlimited as of 4/18/23.
 Kim Michele Richardson also has several other novels set in Kentucky.

 "That Distant Land" is a collection of 23 short stories exploring the lives of various characters living in a small community in rural Kentucky.
 The stories are set during the 20th century and offer glimpses into the everyday struggles, joys, and sorrows of the people who live there.